Hydrogen in the public debate

 The Dutch government has placed a higher emphasis on hydrogen in the transport & mobility sector.
 The Climate Agreement proposes that a far-reaching covenant be concluded in this sector in 2020 to achieve a number of ambitious goals, including having 300,000 passenger cars and 7000 trucks with a fuel cell that runs on hydrogen (Fuel Cell Electric Vehicles: FCEVs).

 In 2018, the Netherlands appointed a special hydrogen envoy, Noé van Hulst.
-He explores the possible ways in which the Netherlands can connect with developments in other parts of Europe, and he shares his impressions.
+He explores the possible ways in which the Netherlands can connect with developments in other parts of Europe, and he shares his impressions (in Dutch).

 Broad support for hydrogen